Moon-Huangyh/Everest-Snow-Cover-AI4EO-Final-Project/README.md

 - to download and organise one Sentinel-2 Level-2A scene for each month of 2025;
 - to calculate NDSI and NDVI after masking invalid, cloud-contaminated and cloud-shadow pixels;
 - to compare a simple NDSI-threshold snow-cover baseline with K-means unsupervised classification;
-- to carry out a K-means unsupervised learning analysis on the AOI and use a GMM on one representative month to check whether the result is sensitive to the clustering method;
+- to use GMM on one representative month to check whether the K-means result is sensitive to the clustering method;
 - to reconstruct a smooth seasonal snow-cover curve from monthly K-means snow-cover fractions using Gaussian Process regression, including uncertainty estimates and artificial gap validation.

 <p align="center">